jonathanoliveirarocha/RGBcolors/README.md

 # RGB colors
-I do this program to train the use of JQuery.
+I made this program to train the use of JQuery.
 This is an RGB scale color display.

 ### Preview :